Ledinhtu/ESP32/UART_BlinkLED/UART_note.md

-# UART Controller (UART)
+# Universal Asynchronous Receiver Transmitter Controller (UART)

 ## Overview
-The three UART controllers available on a chip UARTn, where n = 0, 1, and 2.
+The 3 UART controllers available on a chip UARTn, where n = 0, 1, and 2.

 ## UART Features
 - Programmable baud rate
 - 1024 × 8-bit RAM shared by three UART **transmit-FIFOs** and **receive-FIFOs**